Grantmaking Guidelines

 Grants are made only to U.S. public charities and are not made to individuals.
 The majority of the Foundation’s grantmaking is by invitation only.
 Although there are no geographic restrictions, grants often reflect the needs of the communities in which Trustees reside.

-The William Bingham Foundation limits capital grants for new construction to projects that seek U.S. Green Building Council LEED (Leadership in Energy and Environmental Design) certification at least at the Silver level or an alternative certification program.
-Grants for renovation are limited to projects that seek LEED, or similar certification.
+U.S. Green Building Council LEED (Leadership in Energy and Environmental Design) certification at least at the Silver level or an alternative certification program.
+Grants for renovation are limited to projects that seek LEED or similar certification.
 The Foundation supports higher education grants to Colleges and Universities that have signed the American College and University Presidents Climate Commitment.

 Application Procedures